stefanos-86/SmallPrixManager/README.md

 It had nice overhead views of many famous racing tracks, with cars zipping around them during the races.

 For a long time I could not guess how they move the cars around the track.
 Pushing a sprite along a fixed curve is one thing.
 But a car?
-Which has to break, may skid off the track, can only go as fast as its engine allow?
+Which has to break, may skid off the track, can only go as fast as its engine allows?
 A whole other thing.

 To this day, I don't know how _they_ did it.